 - Find Logical levels: Find logical chart based levels for a stop loss (risk) and intermediate term price target (profit)

-- Validation: Check if the trade provides your desired profit/risk ratio aka risk-multiple (read more about the goal profit/risk ratio)
+- Validate Profit Potential: Check if the trade provides your desired profit/risk ratio aka risk-multiple (read more about the goal profit/risk ratio)

 - Calculate Position Size: Divide your maximum risk (%) per trade by the stop loss (%). (read more about Maximum Risk)